 - Notifications are sent to all linked Bitbucket servers.

-- You see the build results status for a commit when viewing any commit or pull request in Bitbucket Server, so you can easily check the build status of a branch when deciding whether to merge changes.
+- You can see build results and other related information on the Builds, Pull request, Commits, and Branches pages so you can easily check the build status of a branch when deciding whether to merge changes.

 Bitbucket Server displays the overall status of the build results.
 The status is 'passed' if all the different builds (for example, unit tests, functional tests, deploy to staging) have succeeded, and 'failed' if at least one run failed for any of those.

 For example, when viewing the Commits tab for a Bitbucket Server project, you will see icons that indicate the status of the latest build results.
 The red 'fail' icon is displayed if there is at least one failed build run for the commit.